 Non-EU companies (FY 2028, reports published 2029): Third-country groups with €150M+ EU-generated revenue and at least one large EU subsidiary or branch.

-The IBR/IRE estimated that at least 2,280 Belgian companies exceed the Wave 2 size criteria based on 2021 annual accounts filed with the National Bank of Belgium (Banque Nationale de Belgique).
+The IBR/IRE estimated that at least 2,280 Belgian companies exceeded the Wave 2 size criteria based on 2021 annual accounts filed with the National Bank of Belgium (Banque Nationale de Belgique, or BNB).
 Those companies produced €126B in value added, representing 46% of all value added reported through the BNB’s standard filing format.
+That figure excludes companies filing in non-standard formats (parts of the financial sector and hospitals, among others), so the actual number of affected entities was higher.

 The timeline has shifted.
 The Stop-the-Clock Directive (adopted April 2025) postponed Wave 2 by two years (to FY 2027, reports in 2028) and Wave 3 by two years (to FY 2028, reports in 2029).
 Belgium introduced legislation to implement Stop-the-Clock, though the formal adoption process overlapped with the Omnibus I negotiations.

-For audit firms, the delayed timeline creates a planning paradox.
+For audit firms, the delayed timeline creates a genuine planning paradox.
 You don’t need to deliver assurance reports for Wave 2 clients until 2028.
 But if you haven’t started building the engagement methodology and training the team by now, you won’t be ready when the deadline arrives.
+We’ve seen this pattern before with ISA 540 (Revised) and ISQM 1: the firms that waited for final guidance lost a full preparation cycle and spent the first engagement season firefighting.

 What Omnibus I changed for Belgian companies

 The Omnibus I Directive (Directive 2026/470, published 26 February 2026) restructures the CSRD scope at EU level.
 The new mandatory thresholds require exceeding both 1,000 employees and €450M net annual turnover.
-Listed SMEs are removed from scope entirely.
-Financial holding companies are exempted.
+Listed SMEs are removed from scope entirely, and financial holding companies are exempted.

 Member states must transpose Omnibus I by 19 March 2027.
 Belgium has not yet adopted implementing legislation.
 Until transposition, the original Belgian CSRD law (30 December 2024) remains the applicable legal framework.
 Wave 1 entities continue reporting under the existing rules regardless.

 The IBR/IRE has positioned the réviseur d’entreprises as the natural choice for voluntary sustainability assurance as well.
 Its 2024 ESG brochure emphasises that sustainability assurance expertise, combined with existing audit relationships, gives réviseurs d’entreprises a structural advantage.
 But the voluntary market is unregulated.
-Accounting firms (ITAA members), ESG consultancies, and specialist assurance providers can all compete for voluntary engagements.
+Accounting firms (ITAA members) and ESG consultancies can both compete for voluntary engagements.
+The réviseur d’entreprises has no statutory monopoly over voluntary work.

 Who can provide sustainability assurance in Belgium